create3000/x_ite/docs/_posts/accessing-the-external-browser.md

   $("#spin")              .on ("click",  spin);

   // Add a field callback to be notified when cycleTime is fired. "time" is an arbitrary
-  // string to identify the callback, for example if you want to remove the callback later. timer .getField ("cycleTime") .addFieldCallback ("time", value => {
+  // string to identify the callback, especially if you want to remove the callback later. timer .addFieldCallback ("time", "cycleTime", value => {
     console .log ("cycleTime: " + value);
   });